 They use high quality, gentle ingredients that are hypoallergenic.
 They also formulate many of their products in consideration of unique sensitivities and needs associated with our particular clinically significant gene variants.

-⭐️Use code HJEJAN for 10% off of your purchase at Seeking Health.
-This code can be used once during the month of January.
+⭐️Use code HJESEP for 10% off of your purchase at Seeking Health.
+This code can be used once during the month of September.
 You may use one code per month – the new code for the month is updated here at the beginning of each month :)⭐️

 Note: All of the above are also excellent low sulfur liver supports which is great for those who have a sulfur sensitivity, as most liver supports are high in sulfur.
 Sulfur sensitivity can be caused by several factors including expressive gene variants such as CBS and SUOX, hydrogen sulfide Small Intestinal Bacterial Overgrowth (SIBO), and more.